Penguins Mug For Camera, Take A Pretty Great 'Selfie'

 Then they gaze to the horizon again, shaking their heads and their bellies.
 They've had enough time in the limelight for now.

-The expeditioner is named Eddie Gault, and the animals captured their bird's-eye view near Australia's Mawson research station in Antarctica.
+The expeditioner is Eddie Gault, and the animals captured their bird's-eye view near Australia's Mawson research station in Antarctica.

 This species of penguin is especially hearty, able to "breed during the worst weather conditions on earth," the AAD said.
 They huddle together for warmth in the face of extreme temperatures, taking turns in the warmest and coldest parts of the group.